simone-viozzi/my-server/README.md

 To enable notifications through apprise you need the [Webhook](https://github.com/jellyfin/jellyfin-plugin-webhook) plugin, it can be installed directly from the plugin section of jellyfin.

-Then, if for example you what a notification when an item is added, you need to:
+Then, if for example you what a notification when an item is added, you need to create a `generic destination`:

-1. set the correct webhook url: `http://apprise:8000/notify/apprise`
+1. set the correct webhook url: `http://apprise:8000/notify/apprise`.
+You can confirm that the url is correct with `docker exec -it jellyfin bash` than using curl from within the container.
 1. check `Item Added`
 1. use a template like: